jaredhanson/passport/README.md

 deserialized when subsequent requests are made.

 Passport does not impose any restrictions on how your user records are stored.
-Instead, you provide a function to Passport which implements the necessary serialization and deserialization logic.
-In typical applications, this will be as simple as serializing the user ID, and finding the user by ID when deserializing.
+Instead, you provide functions to Passport which implements the necessary serialization and deserialization logic.
+In a typical application, this will be as simple as serializing the user ID, and finding the user by ID when deserializing.